|Be sure to check

 |Feline Inflammatory Bowel Disease is a

-thousands of cats every year.
-There is no
+of cats every year.
+There are many causes of

-mission of this site is to have as much
+IBD but no cure.
+The mission of this site is to

 |Welcome to IBD Kitties